Lakens/statistical_inferences/docs/13-bias.md

 Publication bias is one of the biggest challenges that science faces. **Publication bias** is the practice of selectively submitting and publishing scientific research, often based on whether or not the results are ‘statistically significant’ or not.
 The scientific literature is dominated by these statistically significant results.
 At the same time, we know that many studies researchers perform do not yield significant results.
 When scientists only have access to significant results, but not to all results, they are lacking a complete overview of the evidence for a hypothesis.
 In extreme cases, selective reporting can lead to a situation where there are hundreds of statistically significant results in the published literature, but no true effect because there are even more non-significant studies that are not shared.
 This is known as the **file-drawer problem**, when non-significant results are hidden away in file-drawers (or nowadays, folders on your computer) and not available to the scientific community.
 Every scientist should work towards solving the publication bias, because it is extremely difficult to learn what is likely to be true as long as scientists do not share all their results.

 Publication bias can only be fixed by making all your research results available to fellow scientists, irrespective of the *p*-value of the main hypothesis test.
 Registered Reports are one way to combat publication bias, as this type of scientic article is reviewed based on the introduction, method, and statistical analysis plan, before the data is collected.
 After peer review, the article can get an 'in principle acceptance', which means that as long as the research plan is followed, the article will be published, regardless of the results.
-Not surprisingly, as shown in Figure \@ref(fig:fig.1.3.1), an analysis of the first Registered Reports revealed that 31 out of 71 (44%) observed positive results, compared to 146 out of 152 (96%) of comparable standard scientific articles published during the same time period [@scheel_excess_2021].
+Not surprisingly, as shown in Figure \@ref(fig:scheel), an analysis of the first Registered Reports revealed that 31 out of 71 (44%) observed positive results, compared to 146 out of 152 (96%) of comparable standard scientific articles published during the same time period [@scheel_excess_2021].

 <div class="figure" style="text-align: center">
 <img src="images/scheel.png" alt="Positive result rates for standard reports and Registered Reports.
 Error bars indicate 95% confidence intervals around the observed positive result rate." width="100%" />